AlloyTeam/AlloyLever/README.md

 As long as your page references AlloyLever, you simply display the vConsole panel with the vconsole=show in your url.
 Such as:

 ```
-//Load and display the log panel
+//load and display the log panel
 http://localhost:63342/AlloyLever/index.html?vconsole=show
-//Loads but does not display the log panel
+//load but don't display the log panel
 http://localhost:63342/AlloyLever/index.html?vconsole=hide
 //don't load vConsole
 http://localhost:63342/AlloyLever/index.html